 \section{Introduction}

 Consider the following question posed to a large language model (LLM): ``My child has congenital heart disease and has just undergone surgery.
 How should we conduct postoperative exercise rehabilitation?''
-As of 2024, the evidence base for rehabilitation in children with congenital heart disease remains limited, consisting primarily of observational studies\cite{barbazi_exploring_2025,ubeda_tikkanen_core_2023}, with authoritative guidelines only recently emerging\cite{noauthor_2024_2024}.
-In such cases, LLMs often provide outdated or suboptimal answers due to their training data cutoff\cite{hager_evaluation_2024}.
+As of 2024, the evidence base for rehabilitation in children with congenital heart disease remains limited, consisting primarily of observational studies \citep{barbazi_exploring_2025,ubeda_tikkanen_core_2023}, with authoritative guidelines only recently emerging \citep{noauthor_2024_2024}.
+In such cases, LLMs often provide outdated or suboptimal answers due to their training data cutoff \citep{hager_evaluation_2024}.

 In medicine, clinical evidence evolves rapidly.
-For example, the latest American College of Sports Medicine (ACSM) edition adopts the metabolic chronotropic reserve (MCR) to assess whether the heart rate response during exercise is appropriate\cite{acsm_guidelines_2025}, replacing the traditional 220 minus age formula, which recent studies have shown can carry significant errors\cite{almaadawy_target_2024,lauer_impaired_1999}.
-The ACSM has also updated exercise prescriptions for special populations (e.g., transgender individuals, older adults, and children), rehabilitation strategies for chronic diseases, and predictive equations\cite{acsm_guidelines_2025}.
-Retrieval-Augmented Generation (RAG) is designed to incorporate such time-sensitive information, dynamically extending LLM knowledge to prevent obsolescence and reduce hallucinations\cite{lewis_retrieval-augmented_2020}.
-In brief, RAG comprises three stages: the Retriever searches user-curated corpora in a vector database; the Augmenter filters, reranks, and injects results into the model's context; and the Generator synthesizes retrieved information to produce answers with cited sources\cite{lewis_retrieval-augmented_2020}.
-In medicine, the need for traceable evidence and timely information makes RAG a widely adopted approach for enhancing LLM reliability\cite{yang_rag_healthcare_2025,bechard_reducing_2024}.
+For example, the latest American College of Sports Medicine (ACSM) edition adopts the metabolic chronotropic reserve (MCR) to assess whether the heart rate response during exercise is appropriate \citep{acsm_guidelines_2025}, replacing the traditional 220 minus age formula, which recent studies have shown can carry significant errors \citep{almaadawy_target_2024,lauer_impaired_1999}.
+Retrieval-Augmented Generation (RAG) is designed to incorporate such time-sensitive information, dynamically extending LLM knowledge to prevent obsolescence and reduce hallucinations \citep{lewis_retrieval-augmented_2020}.
+In medicine, the need for traceable evidence and timely information makes RAG a widely adopted approach for enhancing LLM reliability \citep{yang_rag_healthcare_2025,bechard_reducing_2024}.